Azure/AI-PredictiveMaintenance/docs/README.md

 The intent of this solution template is to showcase Machine Learning modeling backed by appropriate, scalable and modern cloud architecture.
 We felt that the existing high-quality Machine Learning samples provided little guidance as to what an end-to-end production Predictive Maintenance system would look like, whereas the solution templates didn't expose enough information about the data and models they used.
 Understanding, customizing and scaling these solution templates proved to be difficult due to the lack of adequate documentation and their unintentionally closed-source nature.

 The diagram below presents the logical tasks, processes and components implemented in this solution template.
-The *Demo Dashboard* (not shown on the diagram) provides easy access to all the tasks and available customizations.
+The *Demo Dashboard* (not shown in the diagram) provides easy access to all the tasks and available customizations.

 ![](img/data_flow.png)